georginapeters/georginapeters/README.md

 I'm Georgina - an Animator & Programmer with a keen fascination for tech.

 ## Working 💻
-I'm currently working on completing my bootcamp in Software Engineering.
+I'm currently working on completing my bootcamp in Software Engineering at Hyperiondev.

 ## Learning 💡
 I'm learning how to use Python as a coding language to create efficient, exciting projects and applications.